joshpierce/personal-portfolio-tutorial/README.md

 All of the above endpoints depend on scripts and functions in `./src/lib`.
 To see what a function in the endpoint is doing, click on it and hit F12 to go to the functions definition.

-In our case, our endpoints are going to be turned into Netlify Serverless functions via the Netlify Adapter defined in our svelte.config.js.
+In your case, your endpoints are going to be turned into Netlify Serverless functions via the Netlify Adapter defined in our svelte.config.js.
 More information on the Netlify adapter is available [here](https://github.com/sveltejs/kit/tree/master/packages/adapter-netlify).

 ## Time To Compose Our Pages

-Now that we've got our components, and our endpoints ready to go, let's put together our home page, shall we?
+Now that you've got your components, and your endpoints ready to go, you can start to compose your home page.

-Let's start by replacing the contents of `./src/routes/index.svelte` with the contents of SNIPPETS/15.txt.
+Start by replacing the contents of `./src/routes/index.svelte` with the contents of SNIPPETS/15.txt.

-Things of note on our home page:
+Things of note on your home page:

--   We're telling SvelteKit that we want to prerender this page via the following code:
+-   You're telling SvelteKit that you want to prerender this page via the following code:
     ```html
     <script context="module">
         export const prerender = true;
         ...
     </script>
     ```
--   The `load` function that we've defined is getting data from our `/posts/recent-posts.json` endpoint that we created to populate the Blog Snippets on the home page.
-It's important that we use SvelteKit's provided fetch method to prevent duplicate requests to the endpoint.
+-   The `load` function that you've defined is getting data from our `/posts/recent-posts.json` endpoint that you created to populate the Blog Snippets on the home page.
+It's important that you use SvelteKit's provided fetch method to prevent duplicate requests to the endpoint.
 Loading in SvelteKit is a complex topic, and more information and details can be found in [SvelteKit Docs](https://kit.svelte.dev/docs#loading).
--   We're finally importing and consuming our `Hero` and `BlogSnippets` components which will be displayed on the page.
+-   You're finally ready to import and consume your `Hero` and `BlogSnippets` components which will be displayed on the page.

 ⭐ Action Item - Replace the title and subtitle on the Hero component implementation to reflect who you are.